CarolBastos/tech_challenge_fase3/README.md

 - Igor França
 - Tayná Martins Ramos

-Observação: Incluimos no link do Google Drive a versão release do apk para facilitar a instalação do app.
+Observação: Incluimos no link do Google Drive disponibilizado na plataforma da Fiap a versão release do apk para facilitar a instalação do app.